 Commercially Made Buttermilk

 Nowadays, most buttermilk is made by an industrial process that has little to do with making butter.
 First, a bacteria culture is added to pasteurized sweet whole milk or, more commonly, skim or non-fat milk.
 Flecks of butter may or may not be added as well.
-After the addition of the bacteria, the milk is left to ferment for 12 to 14 hours at a low temperature (optimum 69 F).
-Salt, stabilizers, and sugar may be added to the buttermilk as well.
-Processed this way, it is usually labeled cultured buttermilk.
+After the addition of the bacteria, the milk is left to ferment for 12 to 14 hours at a low temperature (optimumally 69 F).
+Salt, stabilizers, and sugar may be added to the buttermilk.
+Processed this way, it is usually labeled "cultured buttermilk."

 Uses of Buttermilk

 Buttermilk was prized by older generations for its tangy flavor and remarkable properties in baking.
 When paired with baking soda, as it is in recipes such as buttermilk pancakes and buttermilk biscuits, the buttermilk's lactic acid reacts vigorously, creating a great rise and exceptional crumb.
 In addition, the lactic acid can be used to tenderize meats, as it is often called upon to do in fried chicken recipes.
 Buttermilk can also be enjoyed as a drink, especially to improve gut health and aid in digestion.